Functor morphing and representations of automorphism groups of modules: Introduction

-If $M$ is large enough then $\Phi_F(M)$ is also injective. \end{thmABC} The first theorem associates to every irreducible representation $V$ of $\Aut_R(M)$ a functor $F\in \Cp$.
-The second theorem allows us to further associate with $V$ a representation $\wt{V}$ of $\Aut_{\Cp}(F)$ by means of the Wedderburn Theorem (see Subsection \ref{subsec:con.epi}). \begin{def*}[Functor morphing ] We call the assignment $(M,V)\leadsto (F,\wt{V})$ the functor morphing of $(M,V)$. \end{def*} This in particular gives us a stratification
+If $M$ is large enough then $\Phi_F(M)$ is also injective. \end{thmABC} Theorem~\ref{thm:main1} associates to every irreducible representation $V$ of $\Aut_R(M)$ a functor $F\in \Cp$ up to isomorphism.
+Theorem~\ref{thm:main2} allows us to further associate with $V$ an irreducible representation $\wt{V}$ of $\Aut_{\Cp}(F)$ by means of the Wedderburn Theorem (see Subsection \ref{subsec:con.epi}). \begin{def*}[Functor morphing] We call the assignment $(M,V)\leadsto (F,\wt{V})$ the functor morphing of $(M,V)$. \end{def*} This in particular gives us a stratification

-where $\Rep(\Aut_R(M))_F$ is the subcategory generated by representations coming from the $F$-layer.
-These are exactly the direct sums of the irreducible constituents of $\ol{KF(M)}$, and by Theorem \ref{thm:main2} it can be identified with a full subcategory of $\Aut_{\Cp}(F)$; see \S\ref{sec:stratification}.
+where $\Rep(\Aut_R(M))_F$ is the subcategory generated by representations coming from the $F$-layer, namely, those with functor morphing of the form $(F,\wt{V})$.
+These are exactly direct sums of the irreducible constituents of $\ol{KF(M)}$.
+By Theorem \ref{thm:main2}, $\Rep(\Aut_R(M))_F$ can be identified with a full subcategory of $\Aut_{\Cp}(F)$; see \S\ref{sec:stratification}.